Parent article: Best Guitar Pedals

 And while it does sit more in between the styles of a bluesy overdrive and heavy, modern Mesa saturation, it's got plenty of weight behind it to hang with some of the more substantial modern rock tracks.

-I've had/heard heavier, but this does a great job and strikes a respectable balance between the two distortion extremes.
+I've heard heavier options with more control, but the Dark Matter still does a great job of striking a respectable balance between the two distortion extremes.

 It's hard to overstate the value presented by the JF-02 to someone who is looking for a heavy, smooth and modern distortion pedal at a budget price tag.